 Inventory valuation is based on the latest purchase.
 Thus, the last in first out (LIFO) method may not be elected for tax purposes.
 Conformity between book and tax reporting is not required.

-Capital gains and losses attract normal profits tax treatment, except that losses from the sale of shares, equity interests, bonds, and similar securities may be offset only against the same type of income.
+Capital gains and losses attract normal CIT treatment, except that losses from the sale of shares, equity interests, bonds, and similar securities may be offset only against the same type of income.

 Capital gains on equity

 Gains derived from the transfer of shares, bonds, and other securities are subject to tax at regular CIT rates (25% to 35%).

 Non-residents are subject to capital gains tax on the disposal of Argentine equities at a 13.5% effective tax rate on gross proceeds or, alternatively, a 15% income tax on the actual capital gain if the seller’s tax cost basis can be duly documented for Argentine tax purposes.
 Disposal of equities listed in the local stock exchange and American Depository Receipts (ADRs)/Global Depository Receipts (GDRs) are tax exempt, provided certain conditions are met.